 Riding when pulling a tube, skier or wakeboarder makes the craft handle differently and requires greater skill.
 Unless absolutely necessary, do not make tight, sharp turns.
-Keep a safe distance from the docks, other swimmers, craft or objects.
-Be advised that serious injury can result if the tow rope become slack during a tight turn or when circling.
+Keep a safe distance from docks, swimmers, other craft or objects.
+Be advised that serious injury can result if the tow rope becomes slack during a tight turn or when circling.
 The rope could become wrapped around the neck or limbs of a person.